Mount Warrigal, New South Wales

 Mount Warrigal is a large suburb of Shellharbour, New South Wales, Australia.
-The population, according to the 2016 Australian Census, was 4,909.
+The population, according to the 2021 Australian Census, was 4,880.
 The suburb is in the Shellharbour City LGA.

 Geography

-The suburb includes "Native Dog Hill" and its surrounding areas.
+The suburb includes "Native Dog Hill", elevation 76 m., and its surrounding areas.
 To the north and west are the shores of Lake Illawarra.
 With its high elevation above the surrounding areas and close proximity to the lake, the suburb has excellent views of the Pacific Ocean to the east, Lake Illawarra and the Illawarra Escarpment to both the north and west, and Blackbutt Reserve to the south.

 Neighbouring suburbs include Lake Illawarra, Warilla, Barrack Heights and Oak Flats.

 Facilities

 Shellharbour Hospital is located in Madigan Boulevard, Mount Warrigal.
 Mount Warrigal also has two small shopping complexes and many public reserves, including Freeman Park which is the only dedicated sporting field.
 The Stockland Shellharbour shopping centre is in close proximity to the suburb.

 At the top of the hill is the Mt Warrigal Nursing Home.